A Distributed Intelligence Architecture for B5G Network Automation: Q-Learning for Cooperation ( )

-The proposed approach exploits Q-Learning (QL) to encourage cooperation among autonomous Intelligent Agents (IAs) aiming to reach their local objectives while still factoring in the issue of conflicts.

-The automated system, depicted in Fig.~\ref{fig:CL_neighbors}, is assumed to be made by $N$ independent closed loops (CLs), each managed by an IA $A_{i}(1< i \le N)$, empowered with QL capabilities.
-Each IA $A_i$ implements the CL upon observation of a set of $n_i$ local variables $x_{i,k}(1\le k \le n_i)$ and undertaking actions selected within a set of $m_i$ actions $a_{i,l} \in \mathcal{A}_i = \{a_{i,1}, a_{i,2}, ...,a_{i,m_i}\}$ in an environment, constituting a CL iteration.
+We consider an automated system that constitutes $N$ independent closed loops (CLs), each managed by an Intelligent Agent (IA) $A_{i}(1< i \le N)$, empowered with QL capabilities.
+Each IA $A_i$ implements the CL upon observation of a set of $n_i$ local variables $x_{i,k}(1\le k \le n_i)$ and taking an action $a_{i,l} \in \mathcal{A}_i (1\le l \le \left \vert \mathcal{A}_i \right \vert)$ in an environment, constituting a CL iteration.
 This allows each IA to pursue optimization over local variables.

-The number of IAs $D_i \le N-1$ whose actions may impact local variables of $A_i$ are defined as Neighbor Intelligent Agents (NIAs) of the $i^{th}$ IA.
+The number of IAs $D_i \le N-1$ whose actions may impact local variables of $A_i$ are defined as Neighbor Intelligent Agents (NIAs) of $A_i$.
 We assume that neighboring agents are able to share their knowledge among themselves.
 Conflicts among different IAs may occur, whenever the actions $a_{i,l}$ of $A_i$ may impact the local variables $x_{j,k}$ of a different IA $A_j$.